webpad/eNote-SDK/README.md

 respectively
 13
 Rev. 1.3
-Programing Guide for netronix eNote
+Programing Guide for MobiScribe eNote
 Example Code for Setting nDraw Paint Stroke Width: nDraw and paint strokeWidth of the Canvas must be the same. nDrawHelper.NDrawSetStrokeWidth(( int ) lineWidth );